Dakota State University students walking around campus

 • DON’T cut and paste the work of others into your proposal.
 Your proposal may refer to or account for the work of others, but make sure that information appears in your own words.

 • DON’T propose a research project intended to teach you a skill or process.
-Research should operate from a platform of known data and/or processes and procedures to gather the information that benefits the discipline and informs the work of others.
+Research should operate from a platform of known data and/or processes and proceed to gather information that benefits the discipline and informs the work of others.

 • DO carefully proofread and refine your proposal.
 The proposal is the only thing reviewers have to judge your project; ensure that it is representative of your very best work.